ORFit: One-Pass Learning via Bridging Orthogonal Gradient Descent and Recursive Least-Squares: Theoretical Results

 \subsection{Connection to RLS}

-It turns out \orfit{} corresponds to an extreme case of the well-known RLS method, as formally described in the following result; see Appendix~\ref{app:proof_compare_RLS} for a proof.
+It turns out {\sf ORFit} \jdiff{applied to a linear model $f(x;w) = x^\top w \in\mathbb{R}$} corresponds to an extreme case of the well-known RLS method, as formally described in the following result; see Appendix~\ref{app:proof_compare_RLS} for a proof.

-\begin{proposition} Consider a linear overparameterized ($p\geq K$) model.
-Let $w_0$ be the initialization and $m$ be the memory limit for \orfit{}.
-Then, at each iteration $i\leq m$, the update rule of \mbox{\orfit{}} results in the same parameter vector as the EW-RLS update rule~\eqref{eq:rls_update} does with $\lambda=0$, $\Pi=I$, and initialization $w_0$.
+\begin{proposition} Consider a linear overparameterized ($p\geq K$) model \jdiff{$f(x;w) = x^\top w \in\mathbb{R}$ and a data sequence $\left((x_k, y_k)\right)_{k=1}^{K}$}.
+Let $w_0$ be the initialization and $m$ be the memory limit for {\sf ORFit}.
+Then, at each iteration $i\leq m$, the update rule of \mbox{{\sf ORFit}} results in the same parameter vector as the EW-RLS update rule~\eqref{eq:rls_update} does with $\lambda=0$, $\Pi=I$, and initialization $w_0$.
 In this setting, $P_i$ in~\eqref{eq:rls_update} is the projection matrix onto the subspace orthogonal to $\mathrm{span}\{\nabla f_k(w_{k-1})\}_{k=1}^{i}$. \end{proposition} \begin{remark} The optimization problem of EW-RLS~\eqref{eq:weighted_ls} is not well-defined for $\lambda=0$.
-That said, the update rule~\eqref{eq:rls_update} can be still computed for $\lambda=0$, and \orfit{} finds the same solution as the limiting case of EW-RLS. \end{remark} \begin{remark} \orfit{} in~\eqref{eq:osogd_update} has $O(ip)$ time and memory complexities, compared to those of $O(p^2)$ for the EW-RLS update rule, where typically $i\ll p$ in the overparameterized setting. \end{remark}
+That said, the update rule~\eqref{eq:rls_update} can be still computed for $\lambda=0$, and {\sf ORFit} finds the same solution as the limiting case of EW-RLS. \end{remark} \begin{remark} {\sf ORFit} in~\eqref{eq:orfit1_infmem} has $O(ip)$ time and memory complexities, compared to those of $O(p^2)$ for the EW-RLS update rule, where typically $i\ll p$ in the overparameterized setting. \end{remark}

-One notable aspect of \orfit{} is that it bridges the two seemingly distinct algorithms OGD and RLS through Proposition~\ref{prop:compare_RLS}.
+One notable aspect of {\sf ORFit} is that it bridges the two seemingly distinct algorithms OGD and RLS through Proposition~\ref{prop:compare_RLS}.
 The connection provides us new insights into understanding the behavior of our proposed method, as we discuss next.